 Breathing techniques are one of the most efficient and effective ways of releasing stress.
 Have you ever noticed your breathing when you’re relaxed?
-Steady, slow, long deep breaths right?
-And how about your breathing when your stressed?
-Rapid, short, shallow – or do you even have time to notice your breathing because you were so busy being stressed about other things?
+Steady, slow, long, deep breaths right?
+And how about your breathing when you're stressed?
+Rapid, short, shallow – or did you even have time to notice your breathing when you were so busy being stressed about other things?

 6) A helping hand from herbs

-Let’s face it, the festive period isn’t the most relaxed time of the year, some people even describe it as more stressful than a burglary!1 When it comes to stress relief many of us opt for medication but we often find these have negative side effects.
-This is why much more of us are now choosing a natural herbal alternative instead but, with the increasing popularity of herbs so too comes the increasing amount of products.
+Let’s face it, the festive period isn’t the most relaxed time of the year, some people even describe it as more stressful than a burglary!1 When it comes to stress relief, many of us opt for medication, but we often find these have negative side effects.
+This is why many more of us are now choosing a natural herbal alternative instead but, with the increasing popularity of herbs, so too comes the increasing number of products.
 While this is not necessarily a bad thing, it’s important to find a product that not only works, but also one that isn’t packed full of the chemicals we are trying to avoid.

 When it comes to alleviating stress, I always recommend Stress Relief Daytime, which contains fresh extracts of Valerian and Hops to help calm and soothe the nervous system.
 Although Valerian isn’t the nicest tasting of herbs, it doesn’t have the same drowsy side effects of most sleeping medications.